TraderCobb Speaks to Adam About Our ‘Exchange with a Difference’

 “one of the most refreshing things that I’ve heard in many interviews is honesty; falling on your sword and saying, “we’ve made mistakes.”
 It’s refreshing to hear someone just tell it like it is.”

 They go on to discuss the benefits of non-custodial accounts and the scaling solutions that we’re working on currently.
-Adam says that we will be making this open source and sharing how to make a highly active futures trading environment non-custodial with our cutting-edge technology.
+Adam says that we will be making this open source and sharing how to make a highly active futures Betfair Trading environment non-custodial with our cutting-edge technology.

 Wrapping it up, TraderCobb says: